-Company's Policies The instrument appointing a proxy shall be signed in writing by the appointer.
+Company's Policies Execution and acceptance of proxies The instrument appointing a proxy shall be signed in writing by the appointer.
 If such appointer is a corporation, its proxy will be signed by the proper corporate officers using specimen signatures on file with the Corporate Secretary or Transfer Agent.
 No special form of proxy shall be required.
-The proxy form for local residents is not required to be notarized.
-All proxies shall be submitted to the Secretary of the Corporation for validation at such dates as the Board of Directors may fix, which in no case shall be less than five (5) days prior to the meeting date of the stockholders A stockholder can appoint several proxies to represent him/her in the stockholders meeting.
-The proxy is valid only for the meeting for which it is intended.
-Proxies executed abroad should be duly authenticated/notarized by the Philippine Consul's Office in the state or country where he resides.
-Oral proxies, no signature of the stockholder and undated proxies are not valid proxies Validation of proxies shall be held at the office of the Corporate Secretary five (5) days prior to the meeting date of the stockholders.
-There is violation of proxy on the following conditions: 1.
+Notary The proxy form for local residents is not required to be notarized.
+Submission of Proxy All proxies shall be submitted to the Secretary of the Corporation for validation at such dates as the Board of Directors may fix, which in no case shall be less than five (5) days prior to the meeting date of the stockholders Several Proxies A stockholder can appoint several proxies to represent him/her in the stockholders meeting.
+Validity of Proxy The proxy is valid only for the meeting for which it is intended.
+Proxies executed abroad Proxies executed abroad should be duly authenticated/notarized by the Philippine Consul's Office in the state or country where he resides.
+Invalidated Proxy Oral proxies, no signature of the stockholder and undated proxies are not valid proxies Validation of Proxy Validation of proxies shall be held at the office of the Corporate Secretary five (5) days prior to the meeting date of the stockholders.
+Violation of Proxy There is violation of proxy on the following conditions: 1.
 If it is not made in accordance with the rules and regulations issued by the Commission; 2.
 If it is not signed by the stockholder or his duly authorized representative and filed before the scheduled meeting with the Corporate Secretary; and 3.
 If the broker or dealer issued a proxy to a person other than the customer, without the express written authorization of such customer.